OfficeDev/teams-toolkit/templates/ts/sso-tab-with-obo-flow/README.md

 This app showcases how to craft a visually appealing web page that can be embedded in Microsoft Teams, Outlook and the Microsoft 365 app with React and Fluent UI.
 The app also enhances the end-user experiences with built-in single sign-on and data from Microsoft Graph.

-This app has adopted [On-Behalf-Of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to implement SSO, and uses Azure Functions as middle-tier service, and make authenticated requests to call Graph from Azure Function.
+This app has adopted [On-Behalf-Of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to implement SSO, and uses Azure Functions as middle-tier service, and make authenticated requests to call Graph from Azure Functions.

 ## Get started with the React with Fluent UI template